 All withdrawals from specific classes or the seminary must begin with the Dean's Office.
 Refer to the section below entitled Classes and Regulations for the method of officially withdrawing.
-Any seminary student who officially withdraws during a regular semester (fall, spring, or summer online) will receive a refund on tuition according to the following schedule:
+Any seminary student who officially withdraws during a regular semester (15-week fall, spring) will receive a refund on tuition according to the following schedule:

 During the first week of the semester 80%

-During the second week of the semester 60%
+During the second week of the semester .
+60%

-During the third week of the semester 40%
+During the third week of the semester

-During the fourth week of the semester 20%
+During the fourth week of the semester

-During the fifth week or thereafter 0%
+During the fifth week or thereafter

+g

 Any seminary student who officially withdraws from a Motion course will receive a refund on tuition according to the following schedule:

 Seven days prior to the first day of class 100%

 During the first day of class 50%

 After the first day of class 0%